healty/healty.github.io/index.md

----
-title: Checking graph isomorphism using the Weisfeiler-Lehman algorithm
----
 # Google Summer Of Code 2018 Final Report
 ## Overview
 The project, spanned over a period of slightly over 3 months, consisted in improving the way in SageMath checks for graph isomorphism.